 But don’t tell me you don’t have time.
 What that really means is you’re not willing to make the time.

-Douglas Conant (shown in the photo above), former CEO of Campbell’s Soup Company between 2001 and 2011 and now founding CEO of ConantLeadership, was willing to make the time.
+Douglas Conant, CEO of Campbell’s Soup Company between 2001 and 2011 and now founding CEO of ConantLeadership, was willing to make the time.
 In fact, he is said to have written 30,000 personal handwritten notes to his 20,000 employees, acknowledging their work and expressing appreciation and encouragement for their role in the company.
 It was such a high priority for him, he wrote these notes every day.
 “My work philosophy—my life philosophy,” says Conant, “is to be tough-minded on standards and tender-hearted with people.”

 I’m not suggesting you write 30,000 notes in the next ten years.
 I am suggesting only that most of us can write more than we do right now.
 I don’t write personal notes every day, but some days I write five or six.
 They’re almost always short.
 They often include a quote or an article I’ve found that I think might interest the recipient.

-And always, always… my love, concern, and genuine care for the other person is embedded in every word.
-I’m convinced this comes through even when I don’t know exactly what to say.
+And always, always… I try to embed into every word my genuine care, love, or concern for the other person.
+That’s what makes it heartspoken.
+I believe this intent comes through even when I don’t know exactly what to say.

-“It’s not what you say, it’s what you do,” Douglas Conant says, and I believe he’s right.
+“It’s not what you say, it’s what you do,” Douglas Conant says, and I agree.

-I’m not trying to make you feel guilty about writing so few personal handwritten notes.
+I’m not trying to make you feel guilty if you don’t write many handwritten notes.
 I just want you to quit making flimsy excuses.